Home

 Fishing boat off the coast of Flores, Indonesia

 The Indian Ocean has such a variety of cultures and landscapes, it is really fascinating.
-We traveled from the dry volcanic islands of Indonesia, up the mangrove and forest-lined Straits of Malacca and Malaysia, to the rugged limestone cliff-lined bays of Thailand.
-From there we sailed west across the Andaman Sea to lush, tropical Sri Lanka, then south to the low, dry atolls of the Maldives and Chagos, and finally on westwards towards the granitic islands of Seychelles!
+We traveled from the dry volcanic islands of eastern Indonesia, to the green jungles of Kalimantan, up the mangrove and forest-lined Malacca Straits and Malaysia, to the rugged limestone cliff-lined bays of Thailand.
+From there we sailed west across the Andaman Sea to lush, tropical Sri Lanka, then south to the low, dry atolls of the Maldives and Chagos, and on westwards towards the unexpectedly granitic islands of Seychelles!
 From there we headed south to Madagascar, Mozambique and finally South Africa.

 Sri Lankan outrigger fishing boat